jacqlinegeng/jacqlinegeng/README.md

 My ethos:
 - learn at a high velocity - speed and direction both matter
 - fail fast, then reflect and grow
-- don't compare; everyone was dealt with different cards, so focus on your own hand
+- don't compare; everyone was dealt a different set of cards, so focus on your own hand
 - optimize for the experience, not the outcome
 - keep a beginner's mindset and stay humble
 - life is an adventure, and love is a conscious choice